LeKhang97/RNA3DClust/README.md

   -h, --help            show this help message and exit -v, --verbose         verbose mode.

+  -r, --reference       name of the reference partition file in JSON format for DCS calculation.

   -i INPUT, --input INPUT
                         input file.
-Must be in pdb format.
+Must be in PDB format.

-  -at, --atom_type      Atom types to be considered in the analysis.
-The default is C3.
+  -at, --atom_type      atom types to be considered in the analysis.
+The default is C3'.

   -t THRESHOLD, --threshold THRESHOLD
-                        Lower threshold for sequence length
+                        lower threshold for sequence length

   -o OUTPATH, --outpath OUTPATH
-                        output path for json and pdb files.
+                        output path for JSON and PDB files.
 If not specified, the output will be saved in the current directory.

   -p PDB, --pdb PDB
                         output filename in PDB format.